Pop quiz! Which one of these do home sellers find most stressful?

 The older tile countertops are an eyesore.

-Updating your appliances and countertops can really pay off when selling.
+Updating your appliances and countertops can be a great investment when getting a house ready for sale.

 Just like the kitchen, remodeling a bathroom can be expensive.